bkesterbyld/maroon-potato/src/pages/platform.md

           #### Model Data

-          Build data tables and relationships between tables with a few clicks.
+          Build data tables and relationships with a few clicks.

           Above handles any data type and leverages mature and safe SQL, NoSQL